RubyLearning/blog/content/post/2007/09/27/advice-for-ruby-beginners-1.md

 ---
-title: "Advice For Ruby Beginners 1"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-09-27"
-layout: post
 categories:
 - beginners
 - interview
 - popular
 - rails
 - ruby
 - training
+date: 2007-09-27
+layout: post
 tags:
 - ruby beginners
 - ruby for noobs
+title: Advice For Ruby Beginners 1
 ---

 *The popularity of Ruby grows exponentially and with that, more and more people are learning the language.
 Recently, 400+ would-be Ruby developers from around the world registered for the [Free Ruby